 - Vitamin D

-.....is both a hormone and a micronutrient that preserves and promotes bone health while helping to keep your respiratory system healthy.
+….is a special vitamin that’s actually made in your body when your skin is exposed to sunlight.
+While it’s available in some foods and as a supplement, it’s most bioavailable when we get regular sun exposure and our body makes it the natural way.
+It functions to preserves and promotes bone health, and helps to keep your respiratory system healthy.
 It also enhances your mental and emotional well-being and keeps your immune system functioning in top form.

 - Vitamin E